-“Today’s infrastructure is in many places — colocation, on-premises data centres, edge locations, and in cloud services," says Winser.
+“Today's infrastructure is in many places — colocation, on-premises data centers, edge locations, and in cloud services," says Winser.

 "The reality of this situation is that hybrid IT will seriously disrupt your incumbent disaster recover (DR) planning if it hasn't already."

 Often, organisations heavily rely on “as a service (aaS)” offerings, where it is easy to overlook the optional features necessary to establish the correct levels of resilience, Gartner says.
 For instance, by 2021, the root cause of 90% of cloud-based availability issues will be the failure to fully use cloud service provider native redundancy capabilities.

 “Organisations are left potentially exposed when their heritage DR plans designed for traditional systems have not been reviewed with new hybrid infrastructures in mind.
 Resilience requirements must be evaluated at design stages rather than treated as an afterthought two years after deployment,” explains Winser.